Kroc/v80/bin/wla-dx/README.txt

 ".INCBIN" data is divided into blocks of two bytes, and inside every block the bytes are exchanged (like "SWAP r" does to nibbles).
-This requires that the size of the file is even.
+This requires that the size of the read data is even.

 You can also force WLA to skip n bytes from the beginning of the file by writing for example: